French Home Computer Games

 On C64 and Amiga, one can only imagine the kind of computer games that could have resulted from combining French innovation and aesthetics with German compositions and technical prowess, but the inferior Amstrad CPC and Atari ST were more popular in France.

 Imagine what French computer games would have looked like and sounded like if they were not hamstrung by the ST's feeble, off-the-shelf hardware.
+The ST did not do French graphicians or composers justice.

 In the late 80s and early 90s many French software studios focused on innovation, aesthetics and cinematics at the expense of raw and unadulterated gameplay, which was the province of the Germans and the British.
-Nonetheless, French software studios developed some of the best adventure games and some of the most memorable and visually-striking computer games of the late 80s and early 90s.
+Nonetheless, French software studios developed some of the best adventure games and some of the most memorable, otherwordly and visually-striking computer games of the late 80s and early 90s.

 Captain Blood Atari ST ERE Informatique 1988 was unique.